-The Budget Act of 2015 (Assembly Bill 93) appropriates Proposition 1 funds and makes the funding available for expenditure (i.e., encumbered in a funding agreement) until June 30, 2018, and available for liquidation (i.e., funds encumbered in funding agreements have been invoiced and paid) until June 30, 2021.
-Since projects to be funded with the appropriation from the Budget Act of 2015 must meet the expenditure and liquidation deadlines, project selection in the initial rounds will be based on the ability to meet those respective deadlines.
+The Budget Act of 2015 (Assembly Bill 93) appropriated Proposition 1 funds and made the funding available for expenditure (i.e., encumbered in a funding agreement) until June 30, 2018, and available for liquidation (i.e., funds encumbered in funding agreements have been invoiced and paid) until June 30, 2021.
+Since projects funded with the appropriation from the Budget Act of 2015 had to meet the expenditure and liquidation deadlines, project selection in the initial rounds was based on the ability to meet those respective deadlines.